We will show you in this page,

 capacity of the EL8 Headlamp, and the capacity of the hand held device

-you are trying to charge.
+you are trying to charge/recharge.

 The EL8 Headlamp has a Li-ion battery